burnoutband/kubernetes-training/docs/day1/02_kops.md

 1. Login and select the assigned project or create a new one from the top menu.

-1. Enable (if not aleady) the Compute Engine API here [GCP Console](https://console.cloud.google.com/apis/api/compute.googleapis.com/)
+1. Enable (if not already) the Compute Engine API here [GCP Console](https://console.cloud.google.com/apis/api/compute.googleapis.com/)

 1. Launch the Google Cloud Shell from the top right menu.